qasim2020/playground/README.md

 # Introduction

-Playground is my self-built mini-CMS (e.g. Wordpress is a CMS), where I host my websites (*I built for family + friends*).
+Playground is my self-built mini-CMS, where I host my websites (*I built for family + friends*).
 Techstack includes Nodejs, MongoDB, Handlebars and Pjax.

 # Benefits
 - CMS - Content Management System - Content is "data" and "modules".
 For example, "SendMail" module is written & maintained once, and it works for all the websites hosted on CMS.
 Now next time I am building a website, I do not need to `copy paste` the code.
 You just need to call this module, and it is available to you.
 Nice ;).